Barbara Bel Geddes: Dallas

-In 1978, Bel Geddes was the first artist signed to star in Dallas.
+In 1978, Bel Geddes was the first actor signed to star in Dallas.
 The role of the family matriarch, Miss Ellie Ewing, brought her renewed international recognition.
-She appeared in many episodes, in almost every season of the series, for a total of 276 episodes from 1978 to 1990 (she was absent from the 1984–85 and 1990–91 seasons) and remains the only cast member to win the Emmy Award (Primetime Emmy Award for Outstanding Lead Actress - Drama Series) and the Golden Globe (List of Golden Globe Awards: Television, Best Actress, Drama).
+She appeared in many episodes, in almost every season of the series, for a total of 276 episodes from 1978 to 1990 (she was absent from the 1984–85 and 1990–91 seasons) and was its only cast member to win the Emmy Award (Primetime Emmy Award for Outstanding Lead Actress - Drama Series) and the Golden Globe (List of Golden Globe Awards: Television, Best Actress, Drama).
 In 1985, she also received Germany's Golden Camera Award.

 Larry Hagman (who was only nine years junior to Bel Geddes), who played J. R. Ewing, told the Associated Press: "She was the rock of Dallas.
 She was just a really nice woman and a wonderful actress.
 She was kind of the glue that held the whole thing together."
 In a later interview for the website "Ultimate Dallas", Hagman said, "The reason I took the show, they said Barbara Bel Geddes is going to play your mother, and I said, 'Well, that's a touch of class, you know,' so of course I wanted to work with her."

 In 1971, Bel Geddes underwent a radical mastectomy, which was an experience that she relived while playing Miss Ellie in the 1979–1980 season of Dallas.
 The performance garnered her the Emmy Award.
-She was also honored by former First Lady Betty Ford for helping to raise breast cancer awareness.
+She was also honored by First Lady Betty Ford for helping to raise breast cancer awareness.

-On March 15, 1983, Bel Geddes narrowly avoided a heart attack, but the media falsely reported that she had had a heart attack.
-Only days after she had completed filming for the 1982–1983 season, her doctor discovered a condition that required emergency quadruple bypass surgery.
-She subsequently missed the first 11 episodes of the 1983–1984 season and was replaced with actress Donna Reed for the 1984–1985 season.
+On March 15, 1983, only days after she had completed filming for the 1982–1983 season, Bel Geddes narrowly avoided a heart attack when her doctor discovered a condition that required emergency quadruple bypass surgery.
+She subsequently missed the first 11 episodes of the 1983–1984 season and in a controversial decision, was replaced with actress Donna Reed for the 1984–1985 season.
 With her health improved, CBS-TV persuaded Lorimar Productions to return Bel Geddes to the role of Miss Ellie for the 1985–1986 season.
-Bel Geddes remained in the role until the later stages of the penultimate season of Dallas in 1990.
+Following Reed's firing, she sued for breach of contract, later settling out of court for over $1 million.
+As the only primetime television actor to relinquish and later regain a role, Bel Geddes continued to play the part through the penultimate season of Dallas in 1990.

 Life after Dallas

-Bel Geddes retired from acting in 1990 and settled in her home in Northeast Harbor, Maine, where she continued to work as a fine artist.
+Bel Geddes retired from acting in 1990 and settled in her homes in Northeast Harbor, Maine, and Putnam Valley, New York, where she continued to work as a fine artist.
 She was the author of two children's books, I Like to Be Me and So Do I, as well as the creator of a popular line of greeting cards.
 Looking back on her career, Bel Geddes told People: "They're always making me play well-bred ladies.
 I'm not very well bred, and I'm not much of a lady."